4paradigm/OpenMLDB/docs/en/quickstart/python_sdk.md

 cursor.close()
 ````

-## 3. Using OpenMLDB SQLAlchemy
+## 3. OpenMLDB SQLAlchemy

 ### 3.1 Create Connection

 `create_engine('openmldb:///db_name?zk=zkcluster&zkPath=zkpath')`
-Here, the db_name is not required to exist.
+When creating the connection, the database is not required to exist.
 If it does not exist, you need to create the database after the connection is created.

 ````python
 import sqlalchemy as db

 engine = db.create_engine('openmldb:///db1?zk=127.0.0.1:2181&zkPath=/openmldb')
 connection = engine.connect()
 ````

 ### 3.2 Create Database

-Create a database using the `connection.execute()` interface:
+Create a database using the `connection.execute()`:

 ````python
 try: